fegome90-cmd/skill_fabrik/code-quality-upgrade/dev-docs/role-guides/validator/validator-template.md

 ## 5. Approval Flow

 1. Validator reviews evidence (plan section + command logs).
+2. Before replying to the executor, re-read the relevant sections in `config/code-quality-rules.json` and `dev-docs/task.md` to ensure the decision aligns with current rules and objectives.
-2. If everything matches the checklist, respond with `decision: GO`.
+3. If everything matches the checklist, respond with `decision: GO`.
-3. If gaps exist, respond with `decision: NO_GO` plus required fixes and reference rule IDs from `config/code-quality-rules.json`.
+4. If gaps exist, respond with `decision: NO_GO` plus required fixes and reference rule IDs from `config/code-quality-rules.json`.

 > Use this template whenever you, as validator, need to approve or reject a sub-task.
 Keep it in sync with future process changes.